angelolu/angelolu.github.io/index.md

 </section>
 </details>

-### Strengths and Weaknesses
-My technical strengths lie in being able to understand how different systems fit together to identify possible solutions.
-I'm curious and like tinkering and learning about how things work, which helps me more accurately evaluate the feasibility of systems.

-In the past I have found identifying the possible risks to scheduled task completion challenging.
-When scoping tasks, I tend to underestimate the amount of time required.
-Although my estimates have become dramatically more accurate over time, I still think that there are techniques to scoping and planning of tasks that I can improve with practice.

 ### Contribution
 As part of a team, I hope to contribute extensively in project prototyping and communication.
 My curiosity and experience with working with embedded systems, CAD and external partners make me an good addition to any team hoping to create a proof of concept.
 I enjoy presenting our successes to outside teams, both technical and non-technical.